Microsoft Defender for Endpoint series – Configure Defender for Endpoint – Part2

-When there is the prefer to use notifications for vulnerabilities use the Email notification configuration in Defender for Endpoint.
+When there is the preference to use notifications for vulnerabilities use the Email notification configuration in Defender for Endpoint.
 With Email vulnerabilities, it is impossible to send automated emails when new vulnerabilities are affected to organization assets (for example; When the Severity threshold is critical/CVSS 9.0 and a new public exploit is available)

 General – Advanced features

 Advanced Features are important for using most of the protection features and integration with other features like Microsoft Endpoint Manager.
 Currently, there are many advanced features and some of them are critical for the best EDR/protection posture.